morenoh149/interview_question_python/readme.md

 - Within this repo you will find a flask api (`app.py`).

-- The back-end contain several errors, so you will need to do some debugging to ensure is working correctly.
+- The back-end contain several errors, so you will need to do some debugging to ensure it is working correctly.

 - The page should have a form that accepts a users query.
 - the api uses the [OMDBapi](http://www.omdbapi.com/)